ALIENK9/BigDataExercises/ExampleWT1.md

 At the beginning of a MapReduce computation several processes are created:

-- A single *master* process which has the responsibility of assigning tasks top the worker processes.
+- A single *master* process which has the responsibility of assigning tasks to the worker processes.
 - Several *workers* processes, that execute the map and reduce operations.
 Every worker process can be *idle*, *in-progress* and *completed*.

-The master process has also to monitor the progress of the workers, thus, if a worker fails, master has to reschedule that task.
+Furthermore the master process has to monitor the progress of the workers, thus, if a worker fails, master has to reschedule that task.